-Politics Chat: What Will The GOP Do With Moore’s Sexual Misconduct Allegations?
+Politics Chat: What Will the GOP Do With Moore’s Sexual Misconduct Allegations?

-Earlier today, The Washington Post released a story alleging that GOP nominee for Alabama Senate, Roy Moore, molested a 14-year-old girl and dated 3 other underage girls.
-The allegations are dated back to the late 70s and early 80s.
-Immediately after the story broke, many of Moore’s future-would-be Republican colleagues in the Senate began to release statements calling for Moore should step aside… should the allegations “prove true.”
+Earlier today, the Washington Post released a story alleging that Alabamian GOP nominee for U.S. Senate, Roy Moore, molested a 14-year-old girl and dated three other underage girls.
+The allegations are dated back to the late ’70s and early ’80s.
+Immediately after the story broke, many of Moore’s future-would-be Republican colleagues in the Senate began to release statements calling for Moore should step aside … should the allegations “prove true.”

 Your intrepid journalists at the Daily Intelligencer began to break down the political implications of the news.
 Now we join the DI politics chat, already in progress.